The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 – Dr. Melissa Blake, a Naturopath that practices out of Dieppe, NB and Amherst, NS.
 Her practice is “The Pear Tree Naturopathic Clinic” – www.thepeartreeclinic.com.

 – Dr. Ernie Murakami (retired) of the Dr. E. Murakami Centre for Lyme has a website and will provide advice, free of charge.
-His website www.murakamicentreforlyme.org is no longer active.
+His website www.murakamicentreforlyme.org is no longer active but information is still available.
 He is mainly active on Facebook and frequently provides his phone number.
 He was instrumental in helping me learn what was wrong with me back in 2011.

-– Unfortunately Dr. Richard Dubocq in Albion, Maine (Unity Rd, Albion, ME 04910, USA, +1 207-437-5500), who was seeing quite a few Canadian Lyme patients is retiring as of June, 2021.
+– Lisa Pelkey, FNP, in Bangor, Maine, has taken over many of Dr. Dubocq’s patients.
+I do not have contact info for her at this time.
+Unfortunately Dr. Richard Dubocq in Albion, Maine who was seeing quite a few Canadian Lyme patients is retired as of June, 2021.
 He is not accepting new patients but I am including him here because he truly was a hero to many Canadians.
 He was interviewed by CBC Information Morning, Moncton, for a series they did on Lyme – http://www.cbc.ca/player/play/2696239815.

 – Dr. Ralph Hawkins is one of a very short list of Canadian “Lyme Literate” Doctors that are actively treating Lyme at this time.
 He is located in Calgary.
 Unfortunately, at present, Dr. Hawkins is no longer accepting referrals from outside of Alberta in an effort to get his wait list down to a manageable level. http://globalnews.ca/news/2830195/calgary-doctor-speaks-out-against-one-size-fits-all-treatment-for-lyme-disease/.
 Hopefully, at some point, he will be able to open it back up to other Canadians.